dmkaner/Chloride-Transport-Simulator/README.md

 Checkout an example what this Maven project would look like in the TestMavenProject folder.

-General outline for setting up your ICDS-ACI environment:
+**General outline for setting up your ICDS-ACI environment:**
-1.)
-Get proper JDK installed with Anaconda & add to $Path 2.)
-Download & add Maven to your $Path
+1. Get proper JDK installed with Anaconda & add to $Path
+2. Download & add Maven to your $Path
-3.)
-Add Comsol .jar files to Maven
+3. Add Comsol .jar files to Maven
-4.)
-Create Maven project and add SMILE dependencies 5.)
-Load Comsol module
+4. Create Maven project and add SMILE dependencies
+5. Load Comsol module
-6.)
-Write Comsol code and compile with Maven
+6. Write Comsol code and compile with Maven
-7.)
-Open .class like normal in Comsol
+7. Open .class like normal in Comsol

 In depth instructions coming...